JAMESYN'S STORY

 But without understanding the real signal behind the frustration, those moves often recreate the same problems somewhere else.

-The key is learning how to diagnose the signal before making the move.
+The key is diagnosing the signal before making the move.

 Through The Bold Life, I help ambitious women step back from the noise and think strategically about their careers.